SawFowl/RegionGuard/README.md

 - Developers can use the plugin API to extend its functionality and use its functions in their plugins.
 - Optional Sponge economy support.
 - MySQL support.
 The MySQL driver is provided with the plugin since version 1.3.
 - H2 support.
-The MySQL driver is provided with the plugin since version 2.0.
+The H2 driver is provided with the plugin since version 2.0.
 - Ability to regenerate territory when a region is removed.

 #### Commands: